Breaking the cycle of poverty and empowering individuals and communities

 Savings groups and financial capability

 We facilitate the establishment in rural communities of voluntary savings groups that allow people to save and grow their money.
-We work with partners across eight provinces to scale up the model, which includes financial education and enterprise development.
+We work with partners across six provinces to scale up the model, which includes financial education and enterprise development.

 Livelihoods and enterprise development